FamilySearch/gedcomx/specifications/conceptual-model-specification.md

-about | A uniform resource identifier (URI) for the resource being described. | [URI](#uri) - OPTIONAL mediator | A reference to the entity that mediates access to the described source. | [URI](#uri) - OPTIONAL; MUST resolve to an instance of [`http://gedcomx.org/v1/Agent`](#agent). sources | A list of references to any sources from which this source is derived. | List of [`http://gedcomx.org/v1/SourceReference`](#source-reference) - OPTIONAL extractedConclusions | A list of references to any conclusions that were extracted from this source, to be analyzed and evaluated atomically within on context of the source. | [URI](#uri) - OPTIONAL componentOf | A reference to the source that contains this source -- its parent context; this is for cases where this description is not complete without the description of its parent context | [`http://gedcomx.org/v1/SourceReference`](#source-reference) - OPTIONAL displayName | A display name for this source. | string - OPTIONAL alternateNames | A list of alternate display names for this source. | List of [`http://gedcomx.org/TextValue`](#text-value) - OPTIONAL
+about | A uniform resource identifier (URI) for the resource being described. | [URI](#uri) - OPTIONAL mediator | A reference to the entity that mediates access to the described source. | [URI](#uri) - OPTIONAL; MUST resolve to an instance of [`http://gedcomx.org/v1/Agent`](#agent). sources | A list of references to any sources from which this source is derived. | List of [`http://gedcomx.org/v1/SourceReference`](#source-reference) - OPTIONAL extractedConclusions | A list of references to conclusions that were extracted from this source, to be analyzed and evaluated atomically within the context of the source. | [URI](#uri) - OPTIONAL componentOf | A reference to the source that contains this source -- its parent context; this is for cases where this description is not complete without the description of its parent context | [`http://gedcomx.org/v1/SourceReference`](#source-reference) - OPTIONAL displayName | A display name for this source. | string - OPTIONAL alternateNames | A list of alternate display names for this source. | List of [`http://gedcomx.org/TextValue`](#text-value) - OPTIONAL